 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?

 A: This build uses 1280x720 resolution by default so you need to use a HDMI display that supports it.
-See this page under ‘Which values are valid for my monitor?’ to see how to check which resolutions your display supports using Raspbian.
 If your display doesn’t support 1280x720 resolution, you can try changing values in /boot/config.txt to something it does (see this page).
 720p is still the maximum resolution that is supported by the graphics drivers used in this build.

 Q: I have official 7” LCD display and touchscreen.
 What should I do?